-\\ Amortisation of \$1,495,000, (2015 - \$1,079,000) is included in depreciation and amortisation expense in profit or loss.
-The remaining amortisation period for the SPAP sleep-treatment device (Net Carrying Amount is approximately \$0.9m at 30th June 2016) is approximately 0.5 years.
-The remaining balance related to MEG is approximately 20 years.
+^{} Amortisation of \$1,052,514, (2016 - \$1,495,000) is included in depreciation and amortisation expense in profit or loss.
+The remaining balance of the intangible asset relates to MEG to be amortised over approximately 20 years, the Somfit product to be amortised over 7 years from first sale and the DWL MultidopX.